shawn11ZX/CodingPractices/README.md

 - The simplest way of possibility calculation is enumerate all cases and add them together.

 ### 6.7 Blue Eye
-- Although one did not know the total number of blue eye people, he do know
+- Although one did not know the total number of blue eyes, he do know the exact number besides himself.

 ## Tips